Organization |

 Army

 The Army is the oldest U.S. military force, established on June 14, 1775.
 Members of the U.S. Army are referred to as "soldiers."
-The highest-ranking officer in the Army is the Chief of Staff.
+The

 The primary combat mission of the Army is to engage enemy land forces.